XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01.md

-Being the IETF slice request a technology-agnostic procedure, the identification of the slice endpoints at the PE side should leverage on generic information passed through the NBI to the IETF NSC.
+Being the IETF slice request a technology-agnostic procedure, the identification of the slice endpoints at the PE side should leverage on generic information passed through the IETF Network Slice Service Interface to the IETF NSC.

-#  5G E2E Network Slice Mapping in Control Plane
+##  5G E2E Network Slice Mapping in Control Plane
-There is no explicit interaction between transport network and AN/CN in the control plane, but the S-NSSAI defined in {{TS-23.501}} is treated as the end-to-end network slice identifier in the control plane of AN and CN, which is used in UE registration and PDU session setup.
+There is no explicit interaction between transport network and AN/CN in the 3GPP control plane signalling, but the S-NSSAI defined in {{TS-23.501}} is treated as the end-to-end network slice identifier in the control plane of AN and CN, which is used in UE registration and PDU session setup.
 In this draft, it is assumed that there is a correspondence between S-NSSAI and the IETF Network Slice service identifier in the management plane.

+However, edge nodes between transport network and CN/AN may have IETF control plane protocal interactions, for exmaple routing protocols.

+ToDo: there is no direct relationship between 3GPP control plane signalling and IETF control plane.
+Add sentence on this respect to provide some description here (Xuesong).

 Note: to ensure consistency with NBI YANG model (i.e., service tag)

 #  5G E2E Network Slice Mapping in Data Plane
-If multiple network slices are carried through one physical interface between AN/CN and TN, IETF Network Slice Interworking ID in the data plane needs to be defined.
-If different network slices are transported through different physical interfaces, Network Slices could be distinguished by the interface directly.
-Thus IETF Network Slice Interworking ID is not the only option for network slice mapping, while it may help in introducing new network slices.
+If multiple 5G E2E network slices data flows are carried from one physical interface between AN/CN and TN, there should be a mechanizm for provider edge (PE) nodes to distinguish between these flows in order to apply and to enforce the different SLO/SLE policy to each flow.
+In other words, a solution needed in order to define an IETF Network Slice Interworking in the data plane.

+If different network slices are transported through different physical interfaces, 5G E2E network slices could be distinguished by the interface directly.
+However if all flows from different 5G network slice flows are transported through same interface, the PE nodes needs to be able to distingush each flows.

 ## Data Plane Mapping Considerations
 The following picture shows the end-to-end network slice in data